Nmap, Penetration Testing

 • Destination sent no reply to the source

-Similarly, if Fin scan is performed against any close then source port will be sent FIN packet to specific port and destination will reply by sending RST, ACK packets.
+Similarly, if you perform a Fin scan against any close, then the source port will send a FIN packet to a specific port, and the destination will reply by sending RST and ACK packets.

 Type following NMAP command for TCP scan as well as start Wireshark on another hand to capture the sent Packet.